 - Observe that the Google Cloud Build app builds your code and publishes results to a pull request.

-- View the build results on GitHub and the GCP Console.
+- View the build results on GitHub and the Cloud Console.

 - Learn about the different ways to configure your builds.